ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### Mapping element (mention):

-This is a mapping element which is used to map the value displays in the mapping view with the corresponding value that is stores in the markdown string.
-For example, the `username` for `@mention` is in the `text` attribute used to display in the mention view and `user-id` is in the `key` attribute stores in the markdown string.
+This mapping element is employed to establish a connection between the value displayed in the mapping view and the corresponding value stored within the markdown string.
+For instance, the username for an `@mention` is contained in the `text` attribute, which is used for display in the mention view, while the user ID is contained in the `key` attribute which is used to store within the markdown string.

 _Component Name_